SAILASYA-G/Cache-Simulator/README.md

 Designed and developed a flexible cache and memory hierarchy simulator in Python

-CACHE is configurable in terms of supporting any cache size, associativity, and block size, specified at the beginning of simulation: o SIZE: Total bytes of data storage. o ASSOC: The associativity of the cache (ASSOC = 1 is a direct-mapped cache). o BLOCKSIZE: The number of bytes in a block.
+CACHE is configurable in terms of supporting any cache size, associativity, and block size, specified at the beginning of simulation:
+  1. SIZE: Total bytes of data storage.
+  2. ASSOC: The associativity of the cache (ASSOC = 1 is a direct-mapped cache).
+  3. BLOCKSIZE: The number of bytes in a block.

-Successfully implemented three different Replacement Policies namely: o LRU (Least Recently Used) o FIFO (First In First Out) o Optimal Policy
+Successfully implemented three different Replacement Policies namely:
+  1. LRU (Least Recently Used)
+  2. FIFO (First In First Out)
+  3. Optimal Policy

 Inputs to the Simulator:
   1. BLOCKSIZE